celisoft/valentine_quest/readme.md

 zypper install libsdl2-devel libsdl2_image-devel libsdl2_mixer-devel
 ```

-On Debian & OpenBSD (and probably on other OS), you have to compile SDL2 libds by yourself.
+On OpenBSD (and probably on other OS), you have to compile SDL2 libds by yourself.

 Compilation (fr)
 ----------------